dcmartin/hassio-addons/cpu2msghub/README.md

 **Note**: _You will need an IBM Cloud [account][ibm-registration]_

+**Note**: _You must obtain a Kafka API key; request one in the IBM Edge Fabric [Slack][edge-slack]_

 ## About

-This addon is designed to produce and consume messages containing audio fragments and GPS coordinates (latitude, longitude) from software-defined-radios (CPU) attached to participating nodes.
-Messages received are processed using IBM Watson Speech-to-Text (STT) and Natural Language Understanding (NLU) to produce a JSON payload sent to a MQTT broker, e.g. `core-mosquitto` from the HASSIO addons catalog.
+This addon is designed to produce and consume messages containing CPU usage and GPS coordinates (latitude, longitude) from  participating nodes on a _private_ Kafka topic using IBM Message Hub in the IBM Cloud.
+Kafka CPU messages from the `cpu2msghub` pattern are captured and processed by this addon to produce a JSON payload sent to a MQTT broker, e.g. [`core-mosquitto`][core-mosquitto] from the HASSIO addons catalog.

 Detailed [documentation][edge-fabric] for the IBM Edge Fabric is available on-line.
 A Slack [channel][edge-slack] is also available.

-The add-on listens to Kafka messages from an IBM Message Hub operating in the IBM Cloud.

-By default the system will only listen for messages and publish results using MQTT to the local `core-mosquitto` broker on port 1883 with topic `kafka/cpu-load` (`username` and `password` are also supported).
+By default the system will only listen for messages and publish results using MQTT to the local `core-mosquitto` broker on port 1883 with topic `kafka/cpu-load` (`username` and `password` are also supported, but unspecified).

 If the addon is configured with CPU and Open Horizon is installed, the options for `device` and `token` will default to hostname and exchange password.